Guide to Planning your Prefab Backyard Cottage in Seattle

 Does time equal money?

-From the moment you hire an architect to the moment you have a building permit in hand, will take probably 8 months, if everything goes smoothly.
+In Seattle, from the moment you hire an architect to the moment you have a building permit in hand, will take probably 8 months, if everything goes smoothly.
 Once a permit is in hand, every month of additional construction schedule equals a loss of a month of rental income.
 Consider using prefabrication as an option to accelerate the schedule, and estimate the value added if you save a few months of time.

 Purchasing SIP’s panels can accelerate the construction of the home, and some builders in Seattle swear by it.
 Be sure to use a builder experienced with this method of delivery.